xronos-i-am/rails-uploader/README.md

-## this fork adds mongoid and rails_admin support.
-## ActiveRecord support is dropped!

-This fork works when both simple form and formtastic are loaded

-Also nested associations are working

-## HTML5 File uploader for rails
+# HTML5 File uploader for rails

 This gem use https://github.com/blueimp/jQuery-File-Upload for upload files.